Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->
+    ### React frontend that sends API calls.
+The numbers are serialized into a json and then sent over
 **Use this section to document your choices and steps for building the Docker images.**